Polkadot-Blockchain-Academy/pba-book/content/security/user-centric/slides.md

 - Security is contextual
 - Define your risk appetite
-- Backups not only of information also for processes.<br/>
+- Backups not only of information also for processes.<br />
   Do not rely on single point of failure.
 - Don't put all your eggs in the same basket